Teen Dating Violence is on the Rise: What Can Parents Do?

 A study done by the Center for Disease Control (CDC) reports that, “Of U.S. students who said they were dating, 21 percent of girls and 10 percent of boys said they had been victims of physical and sexual violence from a dating partner in the last 12 months.”
 In some communities, the numbers are even worse.

-With teens becoming romantic at such a young age, as young as 12 and 13 years old, it is imperative for you to discuss healthy relationships with your teen early and often.
+With teens becoming romantic as young as 12 and 13 years old, it is imperative for you to discuss healthy relationships with your tween or teen early and often.

-To help, here are 5 things you can do to help reduce the likelihood that your teen will experience any form of dating abuse:
+To help, here are five things you can do to help reduce the likelihood that your teen will experience any form of dating abuse:

 Define a healthy relationship